Areas

 Data

-Data is a fundamental input for designing, implementing, and evaluating public policies.
-Effective information management enables countries to become more efficient, provide optimal responses, and manage their public goods better.
+Data is a fundamental input for designing, implementing and evaluating public policies.
+Good information management makes it possible to be more efficient, provide better responses and better manage public goods.

-What does this mean in practice?
-Data should be treated as if it were extremely valuable and handled through specific procedures and policies.
-Data is worth even more when it is connected to other data and can be cross-referenced and shared.
-State data is a public good.
+What does this mean?
+Treating information as if it were an object of great value, with specific procedures and policies.
+Data is most valuable when it is connected, when it can be cross-referenced and shared: state data is a public good.

-The journey toward evidence-based public policy starts with data.
+The road to evidence-based public policy starts with data.

 Team